 - Our Telehealth functionality uses WebRTC technology that is built into modern web browsers.

 This is a framework that allows browsers to securely send and receive live data to each other.
 We have designed our Telehealth system so that in nearly all circumstances data does not pass through any third-party servers.

 Power Diary creates secure Telehealth 'rooms' for each client, along with a special key to access the room.
 When you and your client both enter the room, Power Diary 'introduces' your browser and your patient's browser.
 This introduction enables both browsers to identify and agree on how to best talk to each other.
 This happens automatically and usually in less than a second.
 The two browsers then develop a secure, encrypted, and direct connection with each other, which allows for video, audio and other data to be sent back and forth, i.e. your video call begins.

-As the call data is being exchanged between you and your patient's browsers, data is not being streamed via our servers, nor any other media streaming services that could decrypt the data.
+As the call data is being exchanged between you and your patient's browsers, this is not being streamed via our servers, nor any other media streaming services that could decrypt the data.
 This not only helps ensure optimal call quality but ensures that the content of your video call remains between you and your patient.

 Importantly, to further enhance security and privacy we do not use any white-labelled third-party video conferencing systems for our Telehealth service.
 None of your client information, nor the secret key to access the room is shared with other parties.

 Are Telehealth Calls Encrypted?